Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Introduction

-\paragraph{Micronutrient Deficiency} The estimated number of people with micronutrient deficiency is 2 billion worldwide \cite{von_grebmer_synopsis_2014}.
-It is also estimated that micronutrient deficiencies are the cause of between 425,000 and 745,000 deaths in children under five years old \cite{brown_increasing_2021}.
-The population of the United States (US) has significant risk of micronutrient deficiency due to the prevalence of a high-energy, low-nutrient diet \cite{the_institute_for_functional_medicine_micronutrient_2020, drake_micronutrient_2018}.
-The US' National Health and Nutrition Examination Survey (NHANES) estimates that 31\% of the US population is at risk for micronutrient deficiency, with calcium, potassium, iron, and vitamins A, D, C, and E being of particular concern \cite{the_institute_for_functional_medicine_micronutrient_2020, drake_micronutrient_2018}.
-Since NHANES is a survey of self-reported dietary intake with little biochemical testing, it is likely that this number is actually underestimating the true burden in the US.
 Deficiencies can cause developmental issues, metabolic disorders, impaired immune system, altered endocrine and cognitive functioning, chronic disease, and more.
-For example, low magnesium intake is associated with a greater risk of chronic diseases such as cardiovascular disease (CVD) \cite{the_institute_for_functional_medicine_micronutrient_2020}.
-Those most at risk for micronutrient deficiencies include children less than five years old, pregnant women, victims of chronic disease, and those living in developing nations \cite{drake_micronutrient_2018, bruins_maximizing_2016}.
+For example, high magnesium intake and circulating status (via urine) is directly associated with a greater risk of cardiovascular disease (CVD) \cite{rosique-esteban_dietary_2018}.
+While developed countries are certainly at a risk for micronutrient deficiencies, those most at risk are people living in underdeveloped countries.
+Populations that also bear a significant burden include developing countries as well as children less than five years old, pregnant people, and victims of chronic disease \cite{drake_micronutrient_2018, bruins_maximizing_2016, Stevens2022Micronutrient, world_health_organization_micronutrients_2025}.
 Risks of inadequate intake are exacerbated since different micronutrients are needed in different amounts at different stages in life \cite{biesalski_hans_micronutrients_2018}.
+Vitamin A, iron, and zinc are among the most significant micronutrient deficiencies observed in children \cite{Stevens2022Micronutrient}.
 In the first 1000 days of life, iron, iodine, folate, and vitamin D have high dietary requirements, and a failure to meet them could result in poor physical and cognitive development.
 During adolescence, iron, calcium, folate, and vitamin D intake is critical, especially for those who menstruate.
 Pregnancy sees an increase in iron, folate, vitamin B12, and vitamin D requirements.
-The elderly are more at risk for vitamin D, B12, and B6 deficiency.
-Medications that influence micronutrient status or absorption must also be more heavily considered during this stage.
+The elderly are more at risk for vitamin D, B12, and B6 deficiency, and medications that influence micronutrient status or absorption must be heavily considered during this stage.
 Micronutrient deficiencies rarely manifest alone, and it is common to see multiple deficiencies arise simultaneously \cite{bailey_epidemiology_2015}.